ron2015schmitt/Mathematiques-old/doc/vprint.md

 ### Custom styles
-* The user can define a style for any foreground color and background color combination using the constructor:
+* The user can define a style for any foreground color and background color combination as follows:

 ```C++
 int nf = 27;  // color for foreground